Protein-sparing modified fast (diet)

-A protein-sparing modified fast or PSMF diet is a type of a very-low-calorie diet (<800 kcal per day) with a high proportion of protein calories and simultaneous restriction of carbohydrate and fat.
+A protein-sparing modified fast (PSMF) diet is a type of a very-low-calorie diet (<800 kcal per day) with a high proportion of protein calories and simultaneous restriction of carbohydrate and fat.
 It includes a protein component, fluids, and vitamin and mineral supplementation.

 PSMF diets can last for up to 6 months, followed by a gradual increase in calories over 6–8 weeks.

 Description

 A PSMF attempts to spare the dieter the health risks of a complete fast by introducing the minimum amount of protein necessary to prevent muscle-wasting effects, while still eliminating fats and carbohydrates.
 Typically, depending on activity level, 0.8–1.2 g of protein per pound of lean body mass (not total body weight) is consumed.
-Protein beyond this minimum amount is also eliminated, as the body would use it for energy in a process called gluconeogenesis.
-Further lean body mass (muscle, organs, etc.) are spared through resistance training and limiting aerobic activity.
+Protein beyond this minimum amount is also eliminated, as the body would use it for additional energy by increasing gluconeogenesis.
+Further lean body mass (muscle, organs, etc.) can be spared through resistance training.